 Consular Report of Death of a US Citizen Abroad

-A Consular Report of Death of a U.S. Citizen Abroad, also known as a "CRDA", is an official document issued by the U.S. Department of State that records the death of a U.S. citizen who has died outside of the United States.
+A Consular Report of Death of a U.S. Citizen Abroad, often abbreviated as "CRDA," is an official document issued by a U.S. Embassy or U.S. Consulate when a U.S. citizen dies outside of the United States.
 The U.S. Department of State is responsible for overseeing the process.

-The document is issued by the nearest U.S. embassy or consulate to the location where the person died and typically issued only to Surviving Family, Next of Kin, or an Executor or Administrator of the deceased's Estate.
+It's issued by the nearest U.S. embassy or consulate to the location where the person died and typically issued only to Surviving Family, Next of Kin, or an Executor or Administrator of the deceased's Estate.

 The process for obtaining a CRDA can vary depending on the country where the person died, but generally involves submitting a request to the nearest U.S. embassy or consulate, along with supporting documents, like proof of the deceased person's U.S. citizenship.